Imagination Fair (January 23, 2020)

 This school-wide program challenges children in all grades to let their imaginations run wild and produce a display on a selected theme.
-Students view the displays during the day, and there is also a special viewing event for parents in the evening.
+Students view the displays during the day, and there is also a special viewing event for interested families in the evening.

-Each winter, we select a country to celebrate in a weeklong event.
-Volunteers transform the Cove into a scene of the chosen country, and students come to the Cove and participate in activities to learn about the world in a unique way.
-Families are invited to experience the country together at an evening open house on Thursday, January 31.
+Each winter, we select a country to celebrate in an interactive weeklong event.
+Volunteers transform the Cove into a scene from the chosen country, and classes visit throughout the week to experience history, custom and culture in a unique way.
+Families are invited to experience the country together at an evening open house on Thursday, January 30.

 Join us at the annual school-wide talent show, as our students show off their hidden – and maybe not so hidden – talents.